Dewar Shield: History

+2026 was the 100th time the Dewar Shield had been awarded, due to the competition not being run during War Years, with Power House successfully defending their crown to win the historic 100th Grand Final and to complete a "Threepeat", having won the two years before.

-The Premier competition is contested by eight clubs with each club fielding three teams (1st Grade, Reserve Grade, and 3rd Grade).
+The Premier competition is contested by ten clubs with each club fielding two teams (1st Grade, Reserve Grade).
 Other senior competitions offered are Metro 2nd Division with an A, B & C Grade, Colts (U20), Country, Women and Masters (over 35s).

-During this time, a number of clubs have dominated the 1st Grade results.
-Melbourne Rugby Club has the most number of Premierships with 20.
+A number of clubs have dominated the 1st Grade over the years.
+Melbourne Unicorns has the most number of Premierships with 20.
 Moorabbin holds the record for consecutive Premierships, winning six in a row from 1981 to 1986.
 Other prominent clubs during this 100-year period include Melbourne University, Power House and Navy.

 Footscray and Endeavour Hills were promoted to the Premier division for the 2011 season.